pydata/patsy/doc/library-developers.rst

 Working with metadata
 ^^^^^^^^^^^^^^^^^^^^^

-Once you've started using Charlton to handle formulas, you'll probably want to take advantage of the metadata that Charlton provides, so that you can display regression coefficients by name and so forth.
-Design matrices processed by Charlton always have a ``.design_info`` attribute which contains lots of information about the design: see :class:`DesignInfo` for details.
+Once you've started using Patsy to handle formulas, you'll probably want to take advantage of the metadata that Patsy provides, so that you can display regression coefficients by name and so forth.
+Design matrices processed by Patsy always have a ``.design_info`` attribute which contains lots of information about the design: see :class:`DesignInfo` for details.